 You're on your own.
 And you know what you know.

-A person who has a desire to succeed in the field, he had chosen, could be an expert in that area in a short time.
-The desire will drive him to learn, overcome obstacles and move toward success.
+A person who has an inner desire to succeed in a particular domain can become an expert in that field.
+The passion will motivate him/her to learn, overcome obstacles, and move forward to success.

-Despite all the efforts and the risk taking, the success is not guaranteed, and there are many difficulties along the way.
-The entrepreneur's motivation and the ability to pursue and overcome the challenges from an inner drive, those will lead to a dream coming true.
+Despite all the efforts and risk-taking, success is not guaranteed, and there are many problems along the way.
+The entrepreneur's motivation and ability to persevere and overcome challenges from an inner drive will lead him/her to fulfill a dream and make it true.

 Daniel Ramot, one of the founders of Via, an Israeli company that develops a smart and dynamic transportation system according to the passenger's needs, and operates in about 100 cities around the world, explained the motivation to work on this project as follows: